tomer132246/X96Dbg-MCP-Server-Plugin/README.md

   }
 }
 ```

+**Note:**
+- Replace `C:/Path/To/...` with the actual absolute path to the bridge script.
+- The plugin supports remote queries!
+If x96dbg is running on a different machine (e.g., a VM at `10.0.0.16`), simply change the `--host` argument in this config to point to that IP address.
+Ensure the plugin itself is bound to `0.0.0.0` (the default) or that specific LAN IP by checking the log window in x96dbg.

 > 💡 Ensure Python 3.9+ is on your PATH.
 The helper script simply forwards newline-delimited JSON between VS Code and the plugin.
 Load the plugin in x96dbg before VS Code connects.
 The plugin binds to `0.0.0.0` by default; adjust the `--host` argument as needed, or run `mcp.host 127.0.0.1` inside x96dbg to restrict access to loopback only.